fibsifan/stacey/README.md

 Copy to server, `chmod 777 app/_cache`.

-If you want clean urls, `mv htaccess .htaccess`
+If you want clean urls, `mv htaccess .htaccess` and change RewriteBase if necessary.

 ## Templates

 This version of stacey includes a template featuring bootstrap.

 Stacey uses the [Twig templating language](http://twig.sensiolabs.org/).

+If you want the original template, use kolber's Stacey, which can be found at <http://github.com/kolber/stacey>.

 There are an additional two sets of templates which can be found at:
 <http://github.com/kolber/stacey-template2> &